PatWalters/sfi/README.md

 ### The slow way, if you want to see how the sausage if made

-1. The script **dask_descriptors.py** extracts structures and cLogD data from the ChEMBL database and generates molecular descriptors.
+1. The script **dask_descriptors.py** extracts structures and cLogD data for more than 2 million molecules from the ChEMBL database and generates molecular descriptors.
 Note that running this script will take a while.
 On my MacBook Pro, this takes about 7hrs.
    **You have been warned**.
 <pre>